Acclaimed Chefs Share Their Fears And Hopes Around Phase II Reopening

 Eric Rivera: We are not.

-Mashama and John: I think that we are approaching it differently than that.
+Mashama and Johno: I think that we are approaching it differently than that.
 Staying closed for as long as we need to is more sustainable than opening too soon or too fast.
 Right now we are testing the waters with The Grey Markt.
 We will do the same with The Grey and if we cannot sustain it, we will close up again.

 Isaac Toups: Amanda and I will never give up.
 I’m not closing.
 So I’ll do whatever it takes to survive.